Prohibiting the Employment of Unauthorized Immigrants: The Experiment Fails, 2007 U.CHIC.LEG. FOR. 193 (2007)

 Date of Authorship for this Version

 Wishnie, Michael J., "Prohibiting the Employment of Unauthorized Immigrants: The Experiment Fails" (2007).
 Faculty Scholarship Series.
-Paper 925.
+925.